microscaler/BRRTRouter/docs/wip/BRRTRouter_Whitepaper.md

 #### 10.2 Medium-Term Initiatives

 Medium-term initiatives focus on broadening BRRTRouter's applicability:
-- **Configurable validation granularity**, allowing operators to enable/disable request and response validation independently at each layer.
+- **Configurable validation granularity**, allowing operators to enable/disable request and response validation at multiple levels of specificity.
 This enables patterns like "edge + leaf" validation where the BFF and generating services validate, but intermediate hops skip validation for performance.
 Configuration would support:
-  - Per-instance request validation toggle
+  - Per-route request/response validation toggles (highest priority)
-  - Per-instance response validation toggle
+  - Per-instance default validation settings
   - Trust-boundary markers (e.g., "trust upstream BFF validation")
   - Environment-based defaults (full in dev, selective in prod)
+  - Runtime reconfiguration without restart (for incident response)
 - **Multi-tenant routing and sharding**, enabling a single deployment to safely serve multiple logical tenants with isolated routing trees and quotas.
 - **Streaming extensions**, including better support for server-sent events and WebSocket-style interactions where appropriate.
 - **Richer policy hooks** so that organizations can integrate custom rate limiting, quota management, and feature flagging into the routing layer.